Payarc/PayarcSDK/README.md

 - **Billing**
     - **Plan** - Manage plans
     - **Subscription** - Manage plan subscriptions
+- **Disputes** - Manage disputes

 > [!NOTE]
 > The `Payarc` object referenced in the below examples will be created as `payarc`, you can name it whatever you'd like though.

 ## Service `payarc.Charges`
-#### The `payarc.Charges` service facilitates the management of payments within the system, providing the following functions:
+### The `payarc.Charges` service facilitates the management of payments within the system, providing the following functions:
 - **Create** - Initiates a payment intent or charge with various configurable parameters.
 Refer to the examples for specific use cases.
 - **Retrieve** - Fetches a JSON object `charge` containing detailed information about a specific charge.
 - **List** - Returns an object containing two attributes:  `charges` and `pagination`.
 The `charges` attribute is a list of JSON objects, each providing detailed information about individual charges.
 The `pagination` attribute contains deatails for navigating through the list of charges.